If you want to know more about Seasonal Colour Analysis 101 then this post is for you…

 Why were other colour analysis methods invented?

 Some say that the seasonal method system may not go far enough.
 In other words, because everyone is an individual, there is the potential for an infinite number of variation, that an individual could have, which may not fit neatly into just 4 seasonal categories.
-Because of this, since the 80’s authors have tried to extend the seasonal method to be more flexible and others have come up with new methods that do not base their nomenclature on the seasons.
+Because of this, since the 80’s authors have tried to extend the seasonal method to be more flexible (The 12 son system has gone a to address this) and others have come up with new methods that do not base their nomenclature on the seasons.

 Another argument is that the seasons differ in the north and south hemisphere and so the colours used in most seasonal systems are aligned with northern hemisphere countries.